 Forest Service records in Jackson were searched without success for plant community (PNC) descriptions that would be useful for our study area.
-The absence of PNC descriptions based on nested frequency means that these data will only be useful for trends and that Soil Conservation Service (SCS) guidelines based on biomass will be used to assess ecological condition of sites.
-SCS personnel have visited the study sites and will return next summer with a soil scientist to verify that appropriate PNC descriptions will be used in assessing ecological descriptions.
-Nested frequency monitoring if continued in the future may be useful for indicating whether some type of change is occurring in a species.
+The absence of PNC descriptions, based on nested frequency, means that these data will only be useful for trends and that Soil Conservation Service (SCS) guidelines based on biomass will be used to assess ecological condition of sites.
+Nested frequency monitoring, if continued in the future by NPS, may be useful for indicating whether some type of change is occurring in a species.
 However, additional data from some other plant abundance measure, in this case the biomass measurement, must be available to indicate what type of change is occurring.